arnaudin/arnaudin.github.io/_projects/autodesk-cfd.md

   - section_layout: 2col
     images:
-      - caption: In the field performing interviews and enthographic research to learn about user workflows
+      - caption: In the field performing interviews and ethnographic research to learn about user workflows
-        description: 'In the field performing interviews and enthographic research'
+        description: 'In the field performing interviews and ethnographic research to learn about user workflows'
         url: '/projects/autodesk-cfd/cfd-ethnographic-research.jpg'
         width:
         height: